Notarized Copy vs Certified Copy vs Witnessed Copy: What Each One Means

 What a Witnessed Copy Is

 Scope note: "Witnessed copy" is the loose term in this trio.
 It usually means a copy of a document that someone — not necessarily a notary — has signed or initialled to indicate they saw the original or saw the copy being made.
 Whether a witnessed copy satisfies the receiver depends entirely on the form's wording.
-Some forms specifically allow a non-notary to witness a copy (for example, a colleague, a manager, or a community professional).
-Most forms that matter for immigration, regulatory, court, and embassy purposes do not.
+Some forms specifically allow a non-notary to witness a copy (for example, a colleague, a manager, or a community professional); others name a notary or another approved certifier.

 The word witness has a specific meaning in Ontario law when applied to a signature on an original document — the witness sees the signer sign and signs as proof of that.
 Applied to a copy, "witness" is much looser.
 Three common patterns turn up at the front desk:

 - The casual witnessed copy.
 Some workplaces, schools, and community groups will ask staff or volunteers to sign a photocopy and write "witnessed copy" with a date.
 The signer is attesting that they saw the original.
 There is no statutory authority behind it, no seal, and no formal certification block.
-It works only when the receiving form explicitly allows a non-notary witness — which is rare for anything submitted to a government, embassy, regulator, court, or bank.
+It works only when the receiving form explicitly allows that kind of non-notary witness.

 - The receiving body's named witness list.
 Some applications (UK passport renewals, some Australian forms, certain employer background checks) publish a list of "acceptable witnesses" — for example, a doctor, a teacher, a pharmacist, a sworn officer, a registered professional.
 They are asking for a witnessed copy in the strict sense the form defines, and the people on the list do not need to be notaries.
 If your form has such a list, follow it.
-Bringing a Canadian-style certified true copy from a notary to a UK form that asked for a "professional person known to you" can be over-fulfilling but is sometimes accepted; under-fulfilling — sending a friend's signature on a form that asks for a notary — almost never is.
+A Canadian-style certified true copy is not automatically a substitute for the named witness process, and a friend's signature does not satisfy a form that asks for a notary.

-- "Witnessed by" as sloppy wording for "notarized."
-Some Canadian forms — corporate HR, real-estate disclosure forms, internal compliance checklists — write "witnessed copy" when what they actually want is a notarized certified true copy.
-The fix is to email the receiving body, quote the form line, and ask whether a notary public's certified true copy will satisfy it.
-Almost always, the answer is yes.
+- "Witnessed by" as ambiguous wording.
+Some Canadian forms — corporate HR, real-estate disclosure forms, internal compliance checklists — use "witnessed copy" without defining the certifier or wording.
+Email the receiving body, quote the form line, and ask whether a notary public's certified true copy will satisfy it.
+Follow the written answer.

 What a witnessed copy is not: